This is the Canadian income tax guide for Twitch streamers earning income. We also have a U.S. income tax guide.

-Open a Neo Savings account and earn up to 130x more interest than at traditional banks, all with no annual or monthly fees!
+Open a Neo Money account and earn up to 180x more interest than at traditional banks (1.8% APY), all with no annual or monthly fees (FREE)!
 Neo Financial is a 100% digital banking service and it only takes 3 minutes to setup your account.

 Claiming Business Expenses